The best places in Mexico to live as expat

 Many expats in Baja take advantage of healthcare in nearby San Diego, but others use local facilities.
 Both Rosarito and Ensenada have some fine hospitals.

-Facilities in Rosarito include the Clínica y Hospital Bonanova and the Sanoviv Institute, as well as several small hospitals and the public hospitals.
+Facilities in Rosarito include the Clínica y Hospital Bonanova and the Sanoviv Institute, as well as several small hospitals and public hospitals.

 In Ensenada you’ll find the Clínica de Especialidades Médicas San Fernando, the Hospital Santa Rosa de Lima, and the Hospital Velmar, among others.